DimitriGilbert/StationIO-Station/readme.md

 ### Sensors

-I added support for all the sensors I have, using standard libraries (like Adafruit's DHTx or BMPx libs) in a class implementing basic common functionnalities (measurement, loging, output formating, ...)
+I added support for all the sensors I have, using standard libraries (like Adafruit's DHTx or BMPx libs) in a class implementing basic common functionnalities (mesurement, loging, output formating, ...)

 support :